-Essential emergency skills Paediatric First Aid courses are now Face to Face and Online!
+Essential emergency skills Blooming Babies Paediatric First Aid Courses

 Develop the confidence and vital life-saving skills needed to protect your child in an emergency situation, with paediatric first aid training from Blooming Babies.

 Classes are run by Annie, a qualified nurse who specialised in A&E nursing and is a registered midwife with decades of experience.
 The course is suitable for parents, grandparents, extended family members and professionals involved in the care of babies or young children.

 Scheduled Paediatric First Aid courses consist of a 2 hour course held on an evening or weekends.
 You will also receive a Paediatric First Aid book with each booking.
 Please get in touch for upcoming dates or see our booking schedule online.